|

 limited to a maximum of $2,000 per tax return (not student).
 The student may take any class-load and

-does not need to be pursuing a degree or credential.
+count ONLY if they must be paid to the school as a condition of enrollment.
 Employer Education Benefits Does your employer pay for higher education costs?
 Up to $5,250 of the benefit is excludable from your income.
 Only under- and post-graduate courses are eligible.
 If the course of study is not job-related, the tuition reimbursement arrangements must be in writing. |